Plain english summary

 For each treatment against advanced RCC, further studies were identified which reported either:

-• The costs of each treatment for the healthcare system (e.g. costs of drugs, appointments, care)
+- The costs of each treatment for the healthcare system (e.g. costs of drugs, appointments, care)

-• The quality of life for patients on or off each treatment at each line of therapy (first-line through to fourth-line).
+- The quality of life for patients on or off each treatment at each line of therapy (first-line through to fourth-line).
 This is described using a measure called a “health utility value”.

 (6) Construct an economic model

 The data from steps (3), (4) and (5) were then fed into a computer model.
-The model simulates what happens to groups of patients who receive each treatment: how long they live, how much their treatments cost, and what their quality of life is like.
+The model simulates what happens to groups of patients who receive each sequence of treatments: how long they live, how much their treatments cost, and what their quality of life is like.
 By comparing these results, decisions can be made as to which treatments offer the best combination of effectiveness and value for money.